List of Pokémon Trading Card Game sets: Ninth generation sets

-With the release of Pokémon games Scarlet and Violet, The Pokémon Company started releasing card sets from the Scarlet and Violet series of the Pokémon TCG.
+With the release of Pokémon Scarlet and Violet, The Pokémon Company started releasing card sets from the Scarlet and Violet series of the Pokémon TCG.
 The Japanese sets Scarlet ex and Violet ex released on January 20, 2023, along with three "ex Starter Decks."
 The English set, Scarlet and Violet, released on March 31, 2023.
 The Scarlet and Violet series introduced some big changes, with Pokémon Tool cards becoming their own Trainer card group (they were previously considered Item cards), new card rarities, silver card borders, a new pack structure, which includes one holographic card and two reverse holographic cards per pack, and a booster pack price raise from $3.99 to US$4.49.
+The generation reintroduced Pokémon-ex (with lowercase letters) for the first time since Generation 3.